 - Whether your demeanor and/or inconsistencies in your story cause the officer to doubt your credibility

 Weighing the Risks and Benefits

-The main risk of trying to enter as a visitor while your green card is in process is that instead of being admitted the officer may be questioned in detail by CBP officers in a room near the inspection lines called “secondary inspection.”
-CBP may ask you to withdraw your application for entry or may order you deported.
+The main risk of trying to enter as a visitor while your green card is in process is that instead of admitting you, the officer may question you in detail in a room called “secondary inspection.”
+The officer may then ask you to withdraw your application for entry or may order you deported.
 The legal basis for that decision would likely be one of the following:

 - You have made a willful misrepresentation, i.e., lied to the officer.
 This could include lying about whether you are married to a U.S. citizen, the purpose of your trip, or how long you intend to remain in the U.S.; or

 - You lack valid entry documents, in that you intend to immigrate but lack an immigrant visa.

 If you are ineligible for admission for one of those reasons, the officer may as a matter of discretion ask you whether you are willing to withdraw your application for admission.
 Or the officer may deport you.
 That is called “expedited removal,” a procedure that allows CBP officers to official to summarily remove a noncitizen without a hearing before an immigration judge.

 Expedited removal carries a 5-year bar to reentering the U.S. This means that you cannot re-enter the U.S. for a period of 5 years unless you apply for and are granted permission to reapply for admission (Form I-212).

 If the basis of the expedited removal is misrepresentation, then a lifetime bar to entry also applies, unless you apply for and are granted a waiver.